filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

   AllowProveReplicaUpdate2 = true
 ```

-If you want some or all of the sealing tasks to be perfomed on the `lotus-miner` you will need to add a **custom sealing location** for the tasks.
+If you want some or all of the sealing tasks to be performed on the `lotus-miner` you will need to add a **custom sealing location** for the tasks.
 The _seal_ storage location should be a really fast storage medium so that the disk does not become the bottleneck that delays the sealing process.
 It can be specified with:

 ```sh
 lotus-miner storage attach --init --seal <PATH_FOR_SEALING_STORAGE>